ritaeperjesi/antihouse/README.md

 Consultation with Stefan about the Houdini-Unity workflow.
 I'll just try things in Unity first.

 #### 01.01.
 I started writing my voiceover in English.
-I watched one more Daniel Shiffman tutorial, I downloaded Githubdesktop.
+I watched one more Daniel Shiffman tutorial, I downloaded Githubdesktop and I installed it.
+Now I kind of can push my files from my desktop to github.